Terms & Conditions

 10.1.
 We aim to offer our clients an effective and efficient service.
 However, you are entitled to complain to us should an issue arise with the service we provide.
 Initially, please raise your concern with the person handling your case.

 10.2.
-If you remain dissatisfied, please contact Phil Johnson (Operations Director) who will respond to you in writing, detailing how your complaint will be handled and will send you a copy of our complaints procedure with a timescale for completing the process and in due course he will inform you of the result and of any actions proposed.
+If you remain dissatisfied, please contact Yasmin Mia (Senior Partner) who will respond to you in writing, detailing how your complaint will be handled and will send you a copy of our complaints procedure with a timescale for completing the process and in due course he will inform you of the result and of any actions proposed.

 10.3.
 If appropriate in your case, your complaint could include a complaint about our bill.
 There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
 We must also tell you that if all or part of a bill remains unpaid, we may be able to charge interest at the current rate at that time.